factory-x-contributions/fa3st-service/docs/source/interfaces/endpoint.md

 }
 ```

-If a `jwkProvider` is defined and no Access rules exist, all HTTP API requests will be blocked.
+If `jwkProvider` or `tokenExchange` is defined and no Access rules exist, all HTTP API requests will be blocked.
 We recommend Ory Hydra as OAuth2 and OpenID Connect server, which can be used with the following curl requests to retrieve a JWT token.

 Create client_id: